MA in History

 - Designed for students interested in a teaching career

-- Graduate in three years with two Master’s degrees (MA in History and MA in Curriculum and Instruction) with VA Teaching Licensure
+- Graduate with two Master’s degrees (MA in History and MA in Curriculum and Instruction) with VA Teaching Licensure

 - Students must meet requirements for admission and graduation in both programs.

 - Funding is available for two years, while completing the requirements for the MA in History.

 - Current students, please consult the program’s “Standards and Policies Manual” for more details

 - Prospective Students should consult Courses to see sample plans of study

 - See the Virginia Tech Master of Arts in History webpage